- Determine the cost of food sold and the cost of food consumed (or used) and explain the difference between the two

 Food & beverage inventory revisited

 From an accounting and financial standpoint, a restaurant inventory is the dollar value of the food and beverage items that are held in storage.
 While in storage, the inventoried items are not considered a cost until used or sold.
 Just like cash, food and beverage inventory is a company asset.
-Unlike cash however, inventory values may decrease since food and beverage items are perishable and subject to spoilage and theft.
+Unlike cash, however, inventory values may decrease since food and beverage items are perishable and subject to spoilage and theft.

-Holding inventory has the potential to incur significant expenditures including operating expenses (such as spoilage, obsolescence, theft, and facility expenses) and capital investments (such as construction of the premises and refrigeration equipment.)
+Holding inventory has the potential to incur significant expenditures including operating expenses (such as spoilage, obsolescence, theft, and facility expenses) and capital investments (such as the construction of the premises and refrigeration equipment.)
 Additionally, operations immobilizing too much cash in inventory could eventually need to borrow money to pay for other expenses.

 Accordingly, managers need to implement stringent inventory management systems to protect the value of their inventory with procedures that avoid over-ordering (cash spending) and spoilage, including security measures for accessing the premises, proper requisition procedures for removing inventoried products, and adequate rotation of perishable items.